Web addresses: motivate-biodiversity.eu

 Data compilation and distribution are managed by the following members of the MOTIVATE project.

-- Dr. Ilona Knollová from MUNI is the data manager responsible for the compilation and distribution of raw EVA and ReSurvey data.
+- Dr. Ilona Knollová is the data manager responsible for the compilation and distribution of raw EVA and ReSurvey data.

-- Dr. Gabriella Damasceno from MLU is the data manager responsible for the compilation and distribution of the sPlot (sPlot).
+- Dr. Gabriella Damasceno is the data manager responsible for the compilation and distribution of sPlot data.

-- Dr. Stephan Kambach from MLU is responsible for the coordination and data sharing among MOTIVATE members.
+- Dr. Stephan Kambach is responsible for the coordination and data sharing among MOTIVATE members.

-- Within the different WPs, the following MOTIVATE members are responsible for the compilation and distribution of the respective data subsets.
+- Within the different WPs, the following WP-curators are responsible for the compilation and distribution of the respective data subsets.

 - WP1: Dr. Stephan Kambach (MLU)